vipguy/putergenai-primal/README.md

 ```

 ### Main Features in the GUI
-- **Login:** Enter your Puter credentials to access chat and image features.
+- **Secure Login:** Asynchronous authentication with Puter credentials using threading to prevent UI blocking.
-- **Model Selection:** Choose from available AI models (chat and image).
+- **Model Selection:** Choose from available AI models (chat and image) with dynamic dropdown management.
-- **Image Generation API Selection:** Pick from Hugging Face, Replicate, DeepAI, or OpenAI.
-A popup will remind you to add your API key.
+- **Image Generation API Selection:** Pick from Hugging Face, Replicate, DeepAI, or OpenAI with smart API key prompts.
-- **API Key Entry:** When a free API is selected, a section appears to enter and save your API key.
-- **Chat & Image Generation:** Use the chat box and buttons to interact with the AI or generate images (API/local).
-- **Sign Out:** Click the Sign Out button to log out and return to the login screen.
-- **Window Size:** The window is fixed at 800x600 and cannot be resized.
+- **Encrypted API Key Management:** Secure storage and retrieval of API keys using Fernet encryption.
+- **Asynchronous Operations:** Non-blocking chat and image generation with progress indicators.
+- **Error Recovery:** Comprehensive error handling with fallback mechanisms and user-friendly messages.
+- **Session Management:** Secure login/logout functionality with proper session cleanup.
+- **Responsive UI:** Threading ensures the interface remains responsive during all operations.
+- **Smart Dropdown Control:** Dropdowns automatically disable/enable based on operation state.
+- **Window Management:** Fixed window size (800x600) with optimized layout for consistent user experience.

 ### Example GUI Flow
-1. Run the app: `python example.py`
+1. **Launch:** Run the app with `python example.py`
-2. Login with your Puter username and password.
+2. **Authentication:** Login with your Puter username and password (asynchronous process)
-3. Select a model and an image generation API.
+3. **Configuration:** Select a model and an image generation API from the dropdown menus
-4. Enter your API key if prompted and save it.
+4. **API Setup:** Enter your API key if prompted and save it (encrypted storage)
-5. Type a message or image prompt and use the buttons to chat or generate images.
+5. **Interaction:** Type a message or image prompt and use the buttons to chat or generate images
+6. **Monitor:** Watch progress indicators and status updates during operations
+7. **Error Handling:** Receive clear feedback if operations fail with suggested solutions
-6. Sign out when finished.
+8. **Session End:** Sign out securely when finished, which clears all session data

+## Advanced Usage

+### Asynchronous Operations
+The GUI implements threading for all network operations to prevent freezing:
+- Login authentication runs in a separate thread
+- Image generation uses asynchronous processing with progress updates
+- Chat operations are non-blocking with real-time response streaming
+- Error handling provides immediate feedback without blocking the UI

+### Security Implementation
+- **Encryption:** All API keys are encrypted using Fernet symmetric encryption
+- **File Security:** Sensitive files have restricted permissions (user read/write only)
+- **No Logging:** Sensitive data is never logged or printed to console
+- **Session Tokens:** Secure session management without storing plain-text credentials
+- **Input Sanitization:** All user input is validated and sanitized before processing

 ## Security Features

-- API keys are encrypted using Fernet symmetric encryption before being stored on disk (`api_keys.cfg`).
+- **Encrypted API Key Storage:** API keys are encrypted using Fernet symmetric encryption before being stored on disk (`api_keys.cfg`).
-- The encryption key is stored separately in `api_keys.key` and can be loaded from the environment variable `PUTERGENAI_FERNET_KEY` for enhanced security.
+- **Secure Key Management:** The encryption key is stored separately in `api_keys.key` and can be loaded from the environment variable `PUTERGENAI_FERNET_KEY` for enhanced security.
-- File permissions for sensitive files are restricted to user read/write only (on Windows).
+- **File Permissions:** Sensitive files have restricted permissions (user read/write only on Windows) to prevent unauthorized access.
-- Sensitive information is never logged or printed to stdout/stderr.
+- **No Sensitive Logging:** Sensitive information is never logged or printed to stdout/stderr to prevent accidental exposure.
+- **Asynchronous Authentication:** Login operations use threading to prevent UI blocking while maintaining security.
+- **Session Management:** Secure session handling with proper cleanup on logout and no plain-text credential storage.
+- **Input Validation:** All user input is sanitized and validated before processing to prevent injection attacks.
+- **Error Handling:** Security-conscious error messages that don't expose sensitive system information.

+### Secure Cookie Example
-- Example Flask code demonstrates how to securely store sensitive data in cookies using encryption and the Secure/HttpOnly attributes:
+Example Flask code demonstrates how to securely store sensitive data in cookies using encryption and the Secure/HttpOnly attributes:

 ```python
 from flask import Flask, make_response, request